storyImg/1601671630_sp.jpg

 It is easy to form an opinion based on hearsay - media, but only your curiosity and courage will shape the right view.

 Copacabana is a bit of everything - working class - low key - a budget traveller - luxury.
-What brings it all together is, of course, the marvellous beachside with its never-ending boardwalk.

 The play and working ground for an abundance of mixed people.